Casper's Cloak vs AdGuard: different strengths, honest comparison

 • You do not want your DNS queries touching any third-party server, including ours.

-• You want a privacy tool with no corporate parent and no exit infrastructure to subpoena.
+• You want a privacy tool that's independently owned, with no corporate parent.

 See our full architecture documentation →